© Norman Parkinson

 Kathleen’s voice and warm personality ensured that she became one of the most celebrated British female singers of the 20th Century.
-Although her professional career was short, little more than ten years, and she died over half a century ago in 1953, she is still held in high regard today and remembered by many with great love and affection.
+Although her professional singing career was short, little more than ten years, and she died over seventy years ago in 1953, she is still held in high regard today and remembered by many with great love and admiration.

 Winifred Ferrier, Kathleen’s sister supported our formation and was delighted to become our first President until her death in 1995.
 Winifred encouraged us to establish a Bursary competition for young singers that were still studying at UK conservatoires and the first Bursary was held in 1996.

 Following Winifred’s death, International Soprano, Sheila Armstrong (a former Memorial Scholarship winner) was invited to become our Second President.
 Sheila retired at the end of 2012 and we were delighted when Linda Hirst agreed to become our third President.